pts/pts-xtiny/README.txt

 supported.

 C++ may get added in the future, but there will be no exception handling, no STL, and libstdc++ will not be available.
-For C++ xtiny is missing malloc (for `operator new') and C++-style constructors and destructors (__dso_handle and __cxa_atexit).
+For C++ pts-xtiny is missing malloc (for `operator new') and C++-style constructors and destructors (__dso_handle and __cxa_atexit).

 Q8.
 Can I use existing, precompiled libraries?
 """"""""""""""""""""""""""""""""""""""""""""""
-Most probably they won't work, because most of them need lots of functions from the libc (which the xtiny libc doesn't have), and when they were compiled, their .h files made some assumptions about the inner data structers of that other libc, and these assumptions are most probobaly not true for pts-xtiny.
+Most probably they won't work, because most of them need lots of functions from the libc (which the pts-xtiny libc doesn't have), and when they were compiled, their .h files made some assumptions about the inner data structers of that other libc, and these assumptions are most probobaly not true for pts-xtiny.
 So even if it compiles, it will probably segfault.